edgelesssys/constellation/docs/docs/workflows/recovery.md

 Recovering a cluster requires the following parameters:

-* The `constellation-id.json` file in your working directory or the cluster's load balancer IP address
+* The `constellation-state.yaml` file in your working directory or the cluster's endpoint
 * The master secret of the cluster

 A cluster can be recovered like this: